bugzmanov/rediscache/README.md

 ## Problem analysis

-Redis itself is a in-memory cache, potential reasons for putting another in-mem cache in-front of it:
+Redis itself is an in-memory cache, potential reasons for putting another in-mem cache in-front of it:

-* To reduce the load on the redis server
+* To reduce the load on the Redis server
-* To reduce the latency for fetching data if the server has a limited bandwidth or if it's geographically distant from clients
+* To reduce the latency for fetching data if the server has limited bandwidth or if it's geographically distant from clients

 For the second use case, caching larger objects would give more visible results

 Important constraints:
-* A key size of a record in redis is limited at 512 MiB
+* A key size of a record in Redis is limited at 512 MiB
-* A record size in redis is limited at 512 MiB
+* A record size in Redis is limited at 512 MiB
 * HTTP URL length is not limited by RFC, but in practice URLs longer than 2K can experience issues with processing software (like firewalls and proxies)

 Given that keys & values can potentially be relatively large, it's important to keep control of memory usage in addition to keys set size.